FritzJo/volkswagen-tracker/README.md

 # Volkswagen-Tracker
 Volkswagen-Tracker is a Python script to gather information about your Volkswagen.
-I initially created this tool to measure the mileage of my car in a grafana dashboard, but decided to expand the project to cover other data as well.
+I initially created this tool to measure the mileage of my car in a Grafana dashboard, but decided to expand the project to cover other data as well.

 It uses the unofficial API of the Volkswagen Car-Net Website, which means this application only works with CarNet-enabled vehicles.